Amazon S3 now supports conditional writes

 If the object already exists, the request will fail with a 412 PreconditionFailed error.
 It may also fail with a 409 Conflict error if the object is deleted before the create request is processed.
 The creation maybe retried at this point.

-A collegue reminded me about this blog post Reliability, constant work, and a good cup of coffee from AWS Builders Library.
+A colleague reminded me about this blog post Reliability, constant work, and a good cup of coffee from AWS Builders Library.

 My favorite highlight: